 The lack of focus on the best interests of all the children concerned in a disciplinary matter is exacerbated by the application of a retributive approach to misconduct.
 In addition the implementation of an adversarial process to deal with misconduct inevitably lead to a focus on the transgressor.
 The primary aim is to find the transgressor guilty and to punish him or her accordingly.
 However, misconduct impacts on the best interests of victims of, and third parties to, misconduct.
 A narrow focus on the transgressor therefore only constitutes an undue dilution of the constitutional obligation to respect, protect, promote and fulfil the best interests of all the children concerned in a matter.
 The overemphasis on the interests of the transgressor, often at the expense of the victims and third parties to misconduct, is evident from legal prescriptions and practice.

 Although a broad application of the best-interests principle is accepted, there is no clarity on exactly what the ambit and reach of the phrase “concerning children” are as far as indirect actions are concerned.
 This is due not only to the wide range of issues that may impact on children, but also to the difficulty in determining the proximity between the child’s interests and the issue at hand.
 The Constitutional Court warns on the one hand that the best-interest-of-the-child concept should not be spread too thin and lose effectiveness but also emphasises that it is obligatory to consider the best interests of all children individually.
 In the school discipline context the point of departure should be that the best interests of all the children in the school is of paramount importance.
 However, the proximity between the specific transgression and its direct or indirect influence on a particular child or group of children need to be considered in the weight attached to the interests of the different parties.
 This proximity dilemma highlights the need to provide decision makers in the school discipline context with proper guidelines to assist them in the determination of the best interests of all children involved in disciplinary matters.
 Currently such guidelines are absent from the Schools Act and the provisions regarding the best interests of the child contained in the Children’s Act are not entirely suitable for the school discipline context.
+Specific guidelines on what constitutes the best interest of the child in the school discipline context would greatly assist decision makers when they have to balance or limit the competing best-interests-of-the-child rights of different individual children and/or groups of children.
 It is already mentioned above that the Child Justice Act has several references to factors to be taken into account in determining the best interest of the child.

 2.1.5 Recognition of the diverse needs and interests of children as indicator of child-centeredness

 Defining and determining the paramountcy and the different interests of children are a very complex matter which is subject to the particular context and the specific circumstances of an actual case.
 It is not intended to address these complexities or all the dimensions of the best-interests-of-the-child concept in any detail here, but merely to briefly illustrate the intricacy of the concept.